yogeshawasthi/yogeshawasthi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Minor Project in MERN   about "Gym Manaement System" 🌱 I’m currently learning Full Stack MERN
+- 🔭 I’m currently working on Minor Project in MERN   about "Gym Manaement System" 🌱 I’m currently learning MERN
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on development cybersecutiry hackathon
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about anything that comes to your mind
 - 📫 How to reach me: just follow my socials
 - 😄 Pronouns: yogi , awasthi